 The sales of the phone have consistently been making up for about 60% of Apple’s revenue in recent years.

-In 2007, Apple Inc. announced the first generation of phone. the following is the sales trend since then:
+In 2007, Apple Inc. announced the first generation of phones. the following is the sales trend since then:

 The trend above indicates that the sales have been on the rise ever since the introduction of the product and so are the prices clearly demonstrating the Veblen effect.

-Conspicuous Consumption means the consumption or expanding on goods and/or services as a means of showing off income and riches and not primarily for the intrinsic value of those goods and/or services.
+Conspicuous Consumption means the consumption or expansion of goods and/or services as a means of showing off income and riches and not primarily for the intrinsic value of those goods and/or services.

 Types of Veblen Goods

 Veblen classified this consumption behavior into two types namely –